Scholar · Researcher · Health Scientist

 UCLA · California Civil Rights Department

-Conducted a systematic review of 45 peer-reviewed studies on mental health interventions for hate crime survivors.
-Produced a 16-page literature review identifying mechanisms of action and critical research gaps for policy and program development.
+Systematic review of 45 studies on mental health interventions for hate crime survivors.
+Produced 16-page policy-facing literature review.

 2022